viktorsapozhok/viktorsapozhok.github.io/_posts/2023-02-09-fastapi-services-oauth2.md

 As a final step, we proceed by creating a new file called `services/movies.py`.
 In this file, we will implement the specific logic associated with the `movies` service.
-In our case, this involves fetching data from the relevant database objects and transforming it into the desired response schema.
+In our case, this involves fetching data from the relevant database objects and transforming it into the desired response schemas.

-Each service is implemented as a subclass of the `AppService` class, which provides an instance of the database session.
+Each service is implemented as a subclass of the `BaseService` class, which provides an instance of the database session.
 This session can be delegated further down to the data processing layer.

-To ensure separation of concerns, the data access methods are encapsulated within a subclass of the `AppCRUD` class.
+To ensure separation of concerns, the data access methods are encapsulated within a subclass of the `BaseDataManager` class.
 This class offers convenience helpers for performing CRUD (Create, Read, Update, Delete) operations on the database objects, keeping them distinct from the main service logic.